Good variety of cookware

 Hand wash only

-We purchased the GreenPan Lima Ceramic Non-Stick 12-Piece Cookware Set so our reviewer could put it to the test in her kitchen.
+We purchased the GreenPan Lima Ceramic Non-Stick 12-Piece Cookware Set so our reviewer could put it to the test in their kitchen.
 Keep reading for our full product review.

 Nonstick cookware is handy for a lot of reasons—from the ease of cleaning to perfect egg cooking—so we were happy to give the GreenPan Lima Ceramic Non-Stick 12-Piece Cookware Set a try.
 We read the instructions, stocked up on eggs and other sticky foods, and found other recipes to fit the size and shape of the pans.
 We steamed, braised, and baked our way through some rigorous and tasty testing.
 Is this the nonstick set of your dreams?
 We have answers.